Some nurses are in the Middle Class, particularly when they’re nurses with higher degrees, in advanced management, or have administrative roles.

 What is Considered Working Class?

+According to Investopedia and The Street, the working class is typically a term used to describe people who work in low paying, low skills jobs.
 Jobs that are typically looked at as requiring a lot of physical labor.

 Are nurses considered the Working Class?

 Nurses (LPN, RN, APRN) would not fall under the working-class category because of the high skill and education needed to perform the job.
 An argument could be made that nurse aides and orderlies would be considered working class.

 Not all Nursing jobs will get you into the ranks of middle class, but with continued education and advancement opportunities, Nursing jobs have consistently positive job outlooks.

 Even in economic turmoil, Nursing is a solid career trajectory for those looking for job security.

 Next Step: Join the Job Board & Find Schools

 Take a look at our job board to learn why Nursing career options could be the right direction for you.